-High temperature during extraction increases the solubility of phenol (Wazir, Ahmad, Muse, Mahmood,& Shukor, 2011).
-High temperatures are able torelease cell wall phenolic compounds in consequence of the cellelements destruction, inducing more phenol to be extracted.
-The total phenol of the fresh simplicial essential oil of kecombrang flower was higher than the dry simplicia essential oil.
-This can be caused by the evaporation of volatile compounds contained in kecombrang flowers during the drying process thatthe phenol content of the dry simplicia essential oil ofkecombrang flowers is less.
+High temperature during extraction increases the solubility of phenol (Wazir, Ahmad, Muse, Mahmood, & Shukor, 2011).
+High temperatures are able to release cell wall phenolic compounds or bound phenolic compounds caused by the destruction of cell elements, causing more and more phenol compounds to be extracted.
+The total phenol of the fresh simplicia essential oil of kecombrang flower was higher than the dry simplicia essential oil.
+This can be caused by the evaporation of volatile compounds contained in kecombrang flowers during the drying process so that the phenol content of the dry simplicia essential oil of kecombrang flowers is less.
 According to Jahangiri, Ghahremani, Torghabeh, & Salehi (2011), the drying process can destroy some phenol compounds because in dry conditions all the components in the cell are fused so that phenol extraction from a material or sample becomes more difficult.

 Based on the data obtained, polarity greatly affects the total phenol in kecombrang extract.
-The highest total phenol of kecombrang extract obtained by using polar solvents (distilled water).
-Phenol is a compound that has the highest solubility in polar solvents.
-Accordingto Naufalin (2019), phenol compounds are soluble in polar solvents because they have an aromatic ring or more hydroxyl groups.
-The highest total phenol value of flowers, stems and kecombrang leaves with distilled water solvent was 36.246; 32.757 and 45.008 (mg TAE g db 1l).
-This is supported by the research of Naufalin & Herastuti (2011), showed that the total phenol level value of the ethyl acetate fraction during storage time ranges 522.08 - 1776.08 mg 100 g 1l and for the ethanol fraction ranges between 854.10-4851.30 mg 100 g 1l.
-The fraction of n-hexane is structured by non-polar compounds whichstill possible contain non-polar compounds.
-Accordingly, non-polar compounds or non-polar solvents unable to extract phenol.
+Polar solvents (distilled water) are able to extract higher phenols so that the total phenol value of distilled water extracts is higher.
+Phenol is a compound that has the highest solubility polar solvents.
+According to Naufalin (2019), phenol compounds are substances that have an aromatic ring with one or more hydroxyl groups so that they dissolve in polar solvents.
+The highest total phenol value of flowers, stems and kecombrang leaves with distilled water solvent was 36.246; 32.757 and 45.008 (mg TAE g db 1).
+This is supported by the research of Naufalin Herastuti (2011), which states that the average total phenol value of the ethyl acetate fraction during storage ranges from 522.08 - 1776.08 mg 100 g and for the ethanol fraction ranges between 854.10-4851.30 mg 100 g -1.
+The n-hexane fraction is composed of non-polar compounds while ethyl acetate is composed of semi-polar compounds which may still contain non-polar compounds.
+These nonpolar compounds can inhibit the extracted phenolic compounds.

 Table 1.
-Results of total phenol analysis of flowers, stems and leaves of kecombrang withvarious solvents
+Results of total phenol analysis of flowers, stems and leaves of kecombrang with various solvents

-Solvents Total phenol (mg TAE g db -1 )
+Parts Solvents Total phenol (mg TAE g db -1)

-n-hexane 0.202
+Flowers n -hexane 0.202

 ethyl acetate 3.379

 distilled water 36.248

-n-hexane 8.574
+Stems n -hexane 8.574

 ethyl acetate 15.395

 distilled water 32.757

-n-hexane 19.116
+Leaves n -hexane 19.116

 ethyl acetate 10.279

 distilled water 45.008

-n-hexane ethyl acetate distilled water n-hexane ethyl acetate distilled water n-hexane ethyl acetate

-Besides being influenced by the type of solvents, theparts of the kecombrang also influence the value of total phenol (Figure 1).
-The result of total phenol value of n-hexane leaf, ethyl acetate leaf and distilled water leaf extract were 19.116; 10.276 and 45.008 (mg TAE g db -1) respectively.
+Besides being influenced by the type of solvents he parts of the kecombrang also influence the total phenol value (Figure 1).
+The total phenol value of nhexane leaf, ethyl acetate leaf and distilled water leaf extract were 19.116; 10.276 and 45.008 (mg TAE g db -1) respectively.
 Total phenol in kecombrang leaves has the highest value than the flower and stem of kecombrang.
-It is similar with the results of research by(Naufalin & Herastuti, 2011), the largest average total phenols value is proven by the interaction from ethanol leaf fractions, 2047.58-15894.07 mg 100 g -1, whilst other interactions do not significantly affect the total phenol.
-Based on the result, the constituent in kecombrang leaves are generally polar and contain alot of chlorophyll.
+This is linear with the results of research 🙀 (Naufalin & Herastuti, 2011), the largest average value of total phenols is shown by the interaction interactions of ethanol leaftractions, ranging from 2047.58-15894.07 mg 100 g -1, while other interactions do not significantly affect the total phenol.
+This is presumably because the components in kecombrang leaves are generally polar and contain a lot of chlorophyll.